UberGallery/UberGallery/README.md

 UberGallery is an easy to use, simple to manage, web photo gallery written in PHP and dual licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) and [GNU General Public License (GPL) Version 3](http://www.gnu.org/licenses/gpl.txt).
-UberGallery **does not** require a database and supports JPG, GIF and PNG file types.
-Simply upload your images and UberGallery will automatically generate thumbnails and output standards complient XHTML markup on the fly.
+UberGallery **does not** require a database and supports JPEG, GIF and PNG file types.
+Simply upload your images and UberGallery will automatically generate thumbnails and output standards complaint XHTML markup on the fly.

 Features
 --------
 * Simple first time installation
-* Databaseless configuration
+* Database-less configuration
 * Include galleries within pre-existing sites
 * Create multiple galleries with a single installation
 * Install and update the gallery easily wth Git (optional)
-* Custimizable styles via CSS
+* Easily customize your gallery styles via CSS

 Requirements